driusan/de/PLUGINS.md

    See the godoc of the demodel package for more details.
 You can manipulate the CharBuffer.Buffer slice however you want, but the positions package has helpers to calculate positions relative to the cursor/selections, and the actions package has helpers to perform common manipulations.

+## Rendering Plugins

+A rendering plugin changes the way that a character buffer is rendered to the screen.
+You can create a renderer by implementing the github.com/driusan/de/renderer/Renderer interface and registering it with renderer.RegisterRenderer in your init function, then adding it to plugins.go and recompiling similarly to command plugins.

+The Renderer interface requires two functions: a CanRender(demodel.CharBuffer) method which determines whether de should use your renderer to attempt to render a character buffer or skip to the next available renderer, and a Render(demodel.CharBuffer) method which returns an image.Image to be rendered to the screen representing that character buffer, and a renderer.ImageMap which can be used to convert points in that image into indexes into CharBuffer.Buffer for the mouse to use.

+See renderer/gorenderer/gosyntax.go for a sample renderer that supports syntax highlighting for the Go language.